igor11191708/bluetooth-law-energy-swift/README.md

 ### Description of `IBluetoothLEManager` Protocol

 The `IBluetoothLEManager` protocol defines the essential functionalities for managing Bluetooth Low Energy (BLE) operations.
 It includes properties and methods for monitoring the state of Bluetooth, discovering peripherals, and fetching services for a specific peripheral.
-This protocol is intended to be implemented by classes or structures that handle Bluetooth communication in a macOS, iOS, tvOS, or watchOS environment.
+This protocol is intended to be implemented by classes or structures that handle Bluetooth communication on macOS 12.0+, iOS 15.0+, tvOS 15.0+, and watchOS 8.0+.

 |  iOS | macOS |